C-reactive protein

 • Inflammation monitoring in cancer patients

-In emergency settings, CRP can help quickly screen patients who require antibiotic treatment.
-During long-term follow-up, changes in CRP levels can serve as indicators of treatment response, such as a decrease in CRP in patients with lupus after corticosteroid therapy indicating disease stability.
+In emergency settings, CRP can assist in quickly screening patients who require antibiotic treatment.
+During long-term monitoring, changes in CRP levels can serve as indicators of treatment response, such as a decrease in CRP in patients with lupus after steroid therapy indicating disease stability.

 Usage and Dosage

 CRP testing requires drawing 3-5 mL of venous blood, which is then centrifuged to separate serum for analysis.
-There are no special restrictions before testing, but severe liver disease or pregnancy may affect results and should be communicated to the physician.
-Normal reference values are usually below 10 mg/L, while high-sensitivity CRP (hs-CRP) can accurately measure within the range of 0.1-10 mg/L.
+There are no specific restrictions before testing, but severe liver disease or pregnancy may affect results, and patients should inform their physician.
+Normal reference values are usually below 10 mg/L, while high-sensitivity CRP (hs-CRP) can accurately measure in the range of 0.1-10 mg/L.

-During acute infections, CRP may rise up to a hundred times the normal value within 24 hours, so daily monitoring during the acute phase is recommended.
-For chronic diseases, measurements every 2-4 weeks are sufficient to evaluate treatment efficacy.
+During acute infections, CRP may rise to hundreds of times the normal value within 24 hours, so daily monitoring during the acute phase is recommended.
+For chronic diseases, measurements every 2-4 weeks can evaluate treatment efficacy.
 Results should be interpreted in conjunction with clinical symptoms and other tests to avoid misjudgment based on a single indicator.

 Benefits and Advantages